-The Purchase Agreement also prohibits us from directing Lincoln Park to purchase any shares of common stock if those shares, when aggregated with all other shares of common stock then beneficially owned by Lincoln Park and its affiliates, would result in Lincoln Park and its affiliates having beneficial ownership, at any single point in time, of more than 4.99% of the then total outstanding shares of Common stock as calculated pursuant to Section 13(d) of the Securities Exchange Act of 1934, as amended, and Rule 13d-3 thereunder.
+The Purchase Agreement also prohibits us from directing Lincoln Park to purchase any shares of common stock if those shares, when aggregated with all other shares of common stock then beneficially owned by Lincoln Park and its affiliates, would result in Lincoln Park and its affiliates having beneficial ownership, at any single point in time, of more than 4.99% of the then total outstanding shares of common stock as calculated pursuant to Section 13(d) of the Securities Exchange Act of 1934, as amended, and Rule 13d-3 thereunder.

-Under applicable rules of the Nasdaq Global Select Market, we may not issue or sell to Lincoln Park under the Purchase Agreement more than 19.99% of the shares of the Common stock outstanding immediately prior to the execution of the Purchase Agreement, or the Exchange Cap, (or 5,991,912 shares, based on 29,959,565 shares outstanding immediately prior to the execution of the Purchase Agreement), unless (i) stockholder approval is obtained or (ii) the issuances and sales of common stock pursuant to the Purchase Agreement are not deemed to be "below market" in accordance with the applicable rules of Nasdaq.
+Under applicable rules of the Nasdaq Global Select Market, we may not issue or sell to Lincoln Park under the Purchase Agreement more than 19.99% of the shares of the common stock outstanding immediately prior to the execution of the Purchase Agreement, or the Exchange Cap, (or 5,991,912 shares, based on 29,959,565 shares outstanding immediately prior to the execution of the Purchase Agreement), unless (i) stockholder approval, or the Approval, is obtained or (ii) the issuances and sales of common stock pursuant to the Purchase Agreement are not deemed to be "below market" in accordance with the applicable rules of Nasdaq.
+The Approval was obtained at our 2020 annual meeting of stockholders on June 12, 2020.
+The Purchase Agreement does not limit our ability to raise capital from other sources at our sole discretion, except that, subject to certain exceptions, we may not enter into any Variable Rate Transaction unless such Variable Rate

-The Purchase Agreement does not limit our ability to raise capital from other sources at our sole discretion, except that, subject to certain exceptions, we may not enter into any Variable Rate Transaction unless such Variable Rate Transaction qualifies as an Exempt Issuance (each such term as defined in the Purchase Agreement) during the 36 months after the commencement date of the Purchase Agreement.
+Transaction qualifies as an Exempt Issuance (each such term as defined in the Purchase Agreement) during the 36 months after the commencement date of the Purchase Agreement.